On this page:

 Some typical career areas

-The NHS careers website gives an overview of the variety of healthcare science roles that they have available.
+The Health Careers website gives an overview of the variety of healthcare science roles that they have available.
 Roles including Genetics Technologist and Tissue Bank Practitioner, do not require an accredited degree.

 In order to become HCPC registered as a Biomedical Scientist, students will need to complete a Registration Training Portfolio.
 You can find details of the process on the IBMS website.
 If you are taking the Biomedical Science degree (which is accredited by IBMS) you can apply for Trainee Biomedical Scientist jobs within the NHS which would give you your lab-based training element for your portfolio.